 - Divide responsibilities equally and impartially with their mother.

 the mistakes dads make when raising kids, and the required certifications

 Humans are emotionally charged creatures.
 There is no escaping that fact.
 Fathers are too.
 Men often face insurmountable odds in their life.
 They can be in the form of professional difficulties, personal struggles, or both.

-Let your guard down: Letting your kids know that the father too goes through difficulties in life is a very healthy thing to do, both for the kids and the fathers.
+Let your guard down: Letting your kids know that the father, too, goes through difficulties in life is a very healthy thing to do, both for the kids and the father.
 Setting unreasonable standards of self-reliance can warp the understanding regarding the world in the kids’ psyche.
-Children may misconstrue it as a show of strength not to reveal their emotions.
+Children may misconstrue it as a show of strength, not to reveal their emotions.

 This is especially true for boys.
 They may understand the lack of emotional vulnerability as equivalent to the strength of a man giving rise to yet another generation of men suffering in silence.
 It is imperative for fathers to let their kids in on their emotional troubles and let them understand that it is always alright to seek help and depend on people.